Australian Medicinal Cannabis Cultivation

 Based on publicly available costs for facilities in California, a medicinal cannabis cultivator in that state spent AUD$40 million on a 35,000 m2 indoor facility.
 This comes to about $1,100 per m2 and is quadruple the approximate $10 million required to build a greenhouse facility of a similar size.
 At $1,100 per m2, this would be considered extraordinarily cheap in Australia – our own estimates are between $2,000 to 3,000 per m2 and is highly dependent on the final facility finish and the level of automation present (a key consideration when dealing with high Australian wages).

 For an indoor facility, during the vegetative stage our engineers estimated that the lighting alone at an installed capacity of 600 w/m2, at a 4,000m2 scale, at $3,000 per m2, will cost $12 million.
 However, the rough maths on a facility this size also indicates that you will need 2,400 kW of installed power capacity.
-This power demand at $0.30 per kWh will result in an electricity bill of about $500k per month.
+In Australia, this power demand at $0.15 per kWh will result in an electricity bill of about $250k per month.

 Obviously, facility costs can be highly variable and dependant on multiple factors, e.g. the veg/flow cycles or the availability of alternative more cost-effective lighting technology like LEDs and not HPS.